-- 15.1 The CFO is responsible for ensuring that there is effective back up procedures for accounting data and that provision is made for restoring data in a disaster.
-The accounting software PS Financials is held at the Loxley House Data Centre and is backed up daily.
-PS Purchasing is accessed via the cloud and data security is managed by PS Financials - 15.2 All transactions input to the accounting system must be authorised in accordance with the procedures specified in this manual and the Scheme of Delegation. - 15.3 Detailed information on the operation of the accounting system can be found in the user manuals available to all Schools.
+- 15.1 The CFOO is responsible for ensuring that there is effective back up procedures for accounting data and that provision is made for restoring data in a disaster.
+The accounting software PS Financials and PS Purchasing is accessed via the cloud and data security is managed by PS Financials - 15.2 All transactions input to the accounting system must be authorised in accordance with the procedures specified in this manual and the Scheme of Delegation.

+15.3 Detailed information on the operation of the accounting system can be found in the user manuals available to all Schools.